Causal Duration Analysis with Diff-in-Diff

-The estimator above can be expressed equivalently in terms of ordinary least squares regression and can be adapted to include covariates.
-A number of inference methods have been proposed in the literature.
-For example, the block bootstrap method of \cite{Bertrand2004}.
-With two periods of data (so that $t^{*}=2$), the estimator above reduces to the simple difference-in-differences below:
+Suppose $1\leq t^{*}<T$ so there are at least two periods of data, one pre-treatment and one post-treatment.
+Then Assumptions 1 and 2 and the condition above identify the average treatment effect $\tau_{t}$.

 Diff-in-diff is one example of a general class of methods that identify causal effects by assuming that there exists a fixed linear relationship between the counterfactual mean outcomes in different groups.
-That is, there exist parameters $W_1$,$W_2$,...,$W_K$ so that the following holds in all periods:
+That is, there exist parameters $\beta_1$,$\beta_2$,...,$\beta_{k}$ so that for any $1\leq t\leq T$,

 Imposing additional conditions on the coefficients yields alternative identification approaches.
-With two groups, difference-in-differences specializes the above by fixing $W_2=1$, in which case (\ref{eq:identass-2}) holds with $c=W_1$.
+With two groups, difference-in-differences specializes the above by fixing $\beta_2=1$, in which case (\ref{eq:identass-2}) holds with $c=\beta_1$.